 When you search “best sales commission structure,” there are over 100 million results that come up on Google.
-I know, baffling.
-I am equally baffled when I search “best fruit” and Google comes up with 2.4 billion results rather than just showing me a picture of a watermelon.
+I know, kind of overwhelming.
+I'm equally overwhelmed when I search for “best fruit” and Google comes up with 2.4 billion results rather than just showing me a picture of a watermelon.

-We’ll review three common sales commission structures to help you think through effective comp plan options for your team.
-Based on our data, we have found that teams typically leverage one of these three structures.
+To get you off of page 37 of that Google search, we’ll review three common sales commission structures that will help you think through effective comp plan options for your team.
+We’ve found that teams typically leverage one of these three structures.

 The base rate plus commission model is one of the most common sales commission structures.
-It means that your sales reps are guaranteed a base salary, and they are also awarded a fixed percentage of the sales that they make, or a fixed sales commission rate.
+It means that your sales reps are guaranteed a base salary, and they are also awarded a fixed percentage of the sales they make or a fixed sales commission rate.

-Base salaries enable your sales reps to make some earnings regardless of sales performance providing them with stability and leading to lower employee churn.
-The commission provides that necessary incentive for sales reps to push your product or service.
+Base salaries enable your sales reps to make some guaranteed earnings, regardless of sales performance, providing them with stability and leading to lower employee churn.
+The extra commission provides the added incentive for sales reps to push your product or service.

 The average churn rate for sales reps has increased significantly to 1.5 years.